 Settings Actions

 Cluster Name Identifies the cluster.

 Configuration Settings

 Active/Passive configuration Runs a cluster pair in active/passive mode.
-Then specify an internal VIP (virtual IP address) and an external VIP if the external port is enabled.
+Then specify an internal VIP (virtual IP address external VIP if the external port is enabled.

 Settings Actions Active/Active configuration (Default) Runs a cluster pair in active/active mode.
 This configuration runs a cluster of two or more nodes in active/active mode using an external load balancer.
 NOTE: To change a two-unit active/passive cluster to an active/active cluster with more than two nodes, first change the configuration of the two-unit cluster to active/active and then add the additional nodes.
-Synchronization Settings Synchronize log messages nize log messages Propagates all log messages among the devices in the cluster.
-Synchronize last access time for user sessions
+Synchronization Settings Synchronize log messages Propagates all log messages among the devices in the cluster.
+Synchronize last access time for user sessions Propagates the latest user access information across the cluster.